-So your child's doctor can see the intestine, your child may have an X-ray or& ultrasound exam of their belly.
-Doctors also can use ultrasound to screen for intussusception.
+So your child's doctor can see the intestine, your child may have an X-ray or ultrasound exam of their belly.

-At Seattle Children's, doctors usually use air when they do this test.
-Barium may be used if the air enema did not work or if doctors cannot tell if the intussusception was opened up.
+At Seattle Children’s, doctors usually use air when they do this test.
+They may use liquid if the air enema did not work or if doctors cannot tell if the intussusception was opened up.

 If you have questions about intussusception treatment, call our General and Thoracic Surgery Department at 206-987-2794, extension 4.